Research Division

 Publications

-The Research Division publishes policy papers and research texts that examine the governance structures shaping contemporary cultural record formation.
-These publications address issues of archival integrity, attribution, institutional omission, market influence, and public access, and are intended to support evidence-based institutional practice, scholarly reference, and long-term cultural continuity.
+The Research Division publishes research texts and policy white papers examining the governance structures that shape contemporary cultural record formation.
+These publications address archival integrity, attribution, institutional omission, market influence, and public access, and are designed to support evidence-based institutional practice, scholarly reference, and long-term cultural continuity.

 The True Value of Art: Framework for Cultural Stewardship